 As you’ve located your accounts, make note of the ones you find and keep track of the following elements in a spreadsheet:

 - The number of followers or fans

 - The date of your last activity

 If you no longer have a good reason to use the account or if you find that your target market is elsewhere, don’t hesitate to cut ties and focus your effort where it is better spent.
 Hence, it is important for you to have a social media audit done on a regular basis, otherwise, you may lose track of what you should be doing.

 After this whole auditing session, perhaps you’ll figure that your banner images need updating, or finding out you actually have a 400% growth in referral traffic in one of your platforms!

 5. Create a social media calendar

 A social media calendar is a working document used to schedule content that you’ll post across all social media platforms for a certain period of time.
-This is extremely important because it allows you to plan and make sure that you’re sending the right message, to the right audience, at the right time.

 (i) Create a posting schedule